Matthew-MK/RamIO/README.md

 Final project for Fall 2016 COMP426 @ UNC.

 A real-time, multiplayer, HTML5 game using Node, Express, SocketIO, PostgreSQL, and others.
-It was inspired by games like inspired by Agar.io and Slither.io
+It was inspired by games like Agar.io and Slither.io

 It was due on 2016.12.06 and even though we got an A,